 The distribution network is 75% overhead by circuit length.
 The overhead distribution is 95% based on concrete poles that are well manufactured to a conservative design.
-These poles have shown to have a life in excess of 70 years in the benign Nelson environment.
+These poles have shown to have a life in excess of 100 years in the benign Nelson environment.
 Aside from a small number of poles in relatively short sections of coastal line and in estuaries, and approximately 500 poles that are known to have been poorly made and are now spalling, there are no signs to date that even the oldest poles on the network are reaching end of life.
-Studies are ongoing to attempt to identify the ageing mechanism that will bring about the end of life of the poles.
 Civil engineers with the assistance of the University of Canterbury have assessed the life of most concrete poles at 150 years.